 NYPCC has control over the general operations of CCNY, although not over the details of operational policing.
 NYPCC provides all the CCNY funding.
+Recharges between NYPCC and CCNY are set out in Note 2 (c).

 Other Local Authorities (including Other Police and Crime Commissioners)